 Contraception refers to a method of avoiding pregnancy with the use of drugs or devices.
 It is also referred to as birth control or fertility control.
-The market for contraceptives is anticipated to witness a healthy growth over the course of the next five years.
-The market growth may be attributed to numerous factors out of which growing consumer consciousness regarding STDs, population control and unintended pregnancies are some of the prime factors that have escalated the demand for contraceptive drugs and devices particularly in the emerging economies of the globe.
-Moreover, the growing government focus in many countries towards population control has further created business growth opportunities for market players over the next five years.
-The government around the globe are playing a major role in shaping up the market growth as various campaigns and programs are being carried out to make the people aware of contraception and birth control.
-For instance, the National Programme for Family Planning, Ministry of Health and Family, Government of India which has the goal to reduce the overall fertility rate of the country to 2.1 by the year 2025.
-The key strategies of the program also include Providing more choices through newly introduced contraceptives such as injectable Contraceptive, MPA (Medroxyprogesterone acetate) under the Antara program and Chaya to be made freely available to all the government hospitals of the country.
+The market for contraceptives is anticipated to witness healthy growth over the next five years.
+The market growth may be attributed to numerous factors, out of which growing consumer consciousness regarding STDs, population control, and unintended pregnancies are some of the prime factors that have escalated the demand for contraceptive drugs and devices, particularly in the emerging economies of the globe.
+Moreover, the growing government focus in many countries on population control has further created business growth opportunities for market players over the next five years.
+The government around the globe is playing a significant role in shaping the market growth as various campaigns and programs are being carried out to make people aware of contraception and birth control.
+For instance, the National Programme for Family Planning, under the Ministry of Health and Family, of the Government of India, aims to reduce the overall fertility rate of the country to 2.1 by the year 2025.
+The key strategies of the program also include providing more choices through newly introduced contraceptives such as injectable contraceptives, MPA (Medroxyprogesterone acetate) under the Antara program, and Chaya oral contraceptive pills are to be made freely available to all the government hospitals of the country.
 The growing working-class female population is also a key factor supplementing the market growth over the next five years.

-However, the health risks associated with the consumption of pills coupled with the lack of awareness about contraception in underdeveloped economies are some of the key factors hampering the market growth to some extent during the next five years.
-Moreover, the outbreak of COVID-19 will have a moderate impact on the market growth since the demand for devices and pills will increase that too during the short period of six to eight months.
+However, the health risks associated with the consumption of pills, coupled with the lack of awareness about contraception in underdeveloped economies, are some of the key factors hampering the market growth during the next five years.
+Moreover, the outbreak of COVID-19 had a moderate impact on the market growth since the demand for devices and pills decreased during the pandemic.

-High cases of unintended pregnancies to drive the growth
+High cases of unintended pregnancies drive the growth.

-The primary factor that is propelling the demand for contraceptive devices and drugs is the globally growing number of cases of unintended or mistimed pregnancies in many parts of the world.
-As per the study from the World Health Organization in 36 countries, promiscuous womenwho wished to delay did not use contraception which further led to a case of one in four pregnancies being unintended.
+The primary factor propelling the demand for contraceptive devices and drugs is the globally growing number of unintended or mistimed pregnancy cases worldwide.
+As per the study from the World Health Organization in 36 countries, promiscuous women who wished to delay did not use contraception which further led to a case of one in four pregnancies being unintended.
 The study also found that 9.9% of the total women in the study had unintended pregnancies.
-Lack of education coupled with the low awareness about contraception in some economies coupled with restricted access of devices and drugs to people are some of the major factors propelling the number of cases with unwanted pregnancies.
-However, governments are playing a significant role in making the people aware of these products and educating them regarding proper family planning through programs and campaigns.
-Thus, a growth in the number of unwanted pregnancy cases plays a major role in supplementing the contraceptives market growth during the forecast period.
+Lack of education and low awareness about contraception in some economies and restricted access to devices and drugs are some of the major factors propelling the number of cases of unwanted pregnancies.
+However, governments play a significant role in making people aware of these products and educating them regarding proper family planning through programs and campaigns.
+Thus, the number of unwanted pregnancy cases plays a considerable role in supplementing the contraceptive market growth during the forecast period.

 Health risks associated with contraception